Minor in Mathematics with Honors

 Requirements to earn the transcript distinction of Honors Minor in Mathematics

-- at least 3 hours in an honors mathematics course 100 level or above, (honors Calculus I does not count towards the honors minor in mathematics distinction but is does count towards the earning a math minor)
+- at least 3 hours in an honors mathematics course 100 level or above (however, honors Calculus I does not count towards the honors minor in mathematics distinction);

 Eligible Mathematics Courses when offered; no guarantee that they will be:

 - 152H, 172H (151H, 171H do not count towards the honors minor distinction!)

 - 302H, 304H, 308H, 309H, 311H, 323H, 325H

 - all 400-level honors math courses except 401, 403, 433, 490; &nbs 485H